 At present, Hector is available with both petrol and diesel engine options in India.
 While it gets both manual and automatic transmission options with the petrol engine, the diesel engine is available with just a manual transmission.
 It remains to be seen if MG has plans to add automatic transmission to the diesel Hector in future.

 At present, Hector competes against the likes of the Jeep Compass and Tata Harrier.
 The XUV500 is also an SUV in the same space, but it can seat seven people.
-Hector, which is a five seater SUV, will soon be accompanied by its seven seater version in India that will rival the XUV500.
+Hector, which is a five seater SUV, will soon be accompanied by its six seater version in India that will rival the XUV500.

 MG Motor has received 21,000 bookings of the Hector, and the carmaker is not accepting any more orders for now.
 Hector’s price starts from Rs 12.18 lakh and goes up to Rs 16.88 lakh (ex-showroom).
 These are introductory prices and there is a possibility of Hector’s prices going up once bookings resume.